marimeireles/SATAN/README.md

 # SATAN 😈

-## Sentiment Analyses Tool And Net-crawler
+## Sentiment Analysis Tool And Net-crawler

 SATAN is a tool written in Rust to scrape the internet and give you the overall sentiment of a [website] over a [word].